Expander graph: Constructions

-There are three general strategies for explicitly constructing families of expander graphs.
-The first strategy is algebraic and group-theoretic, the second strategy is analytic and uses additive combinatorics, and the third strategy is combinatorial and uses the zig-zag and related graph products.
+There are four general strategies for explicitly constructing families of expander graphs.
+The first strategy is algebraic and group-theoretic, the second strategy is analytic and uses additive combinatorics, the third strategy is combinatorial and uses the zig-zag and related graph products, and the fourth strategy is based on lifts.
 Noga Alon showed that certain graphs constructed from finite geometries are the sparsest examples of highly expanding graphs.